This post may contain affiliate links. Please see my disclosure policy.

 Oatmeal cookies for chocolate lovers!
 Soft and chewy oatmeal chocolate chunk cookies baked with a mix of semisweet and milk chocolate.
 Recipe makes 24 cookies.

-Chocolate is my one true love and I firmly believe that every oatmeal cookie must have chocolate.
+Chocolate is my one true love and I firmly believe that every oatmeal cookie must include chocolate.
 These cookies are everything you love in an oatmeal cookie (soft and chewy, with plenty of brown sugar and vanilla), plus everything you love in a chocolate chunk cookie (all the chocolate!).

 Perfect Oatmeal Chocolate Chunk Cookies